 4. Paint Outdoors

 On a patio or shaded area, try setting up some paints for your child.
 Ask them to show what they think a farmer does, or what kind or animals they would see in a barn.

 Sometimes setting up an activity outside is quite simple.
 Grab a child friendly shovel and show them an appropriate place in your yard to dig in the dirt.
 He can use his imagination and pretend he is getting ready to plant a crop or see how deep he can make his hole.

 Speaking of dirt, give your child a pie tin (disposable if possible).
 Have them add dirt, grass, leaves, rocks or whatever they find in nature.
 With a little imagination your child can have endless fun.

 This one may take a little planning, but is a great experience for everyone in the family.
 Find a place nearby that has U-pick fruit.
 The process of picking fruits from a plant is exciting, makes great photo opportunities, and a delicious treat!

 The act of searching for lizards, dragon flies or bugs can be quite the adventure!
 Use an empty container or LR’s Bug Jar to get a closer look and talk about your findings.

-So, there you have it, Labor Day’s top 10 outdoor activities that will bring learning outdoors and reenergize you and the family as the weekend comes to a close.
+So, there you have it, fun farm outdoor activities that will bring learning outdoors and reenergize you and the family.